obonaventure/cnp3/book-2nd/exercises/netkit-app.rst

 Starting a lab consists thus simply in unpacking the provided archive, going into the lab directory and typing `lstart` to start the network.

-.. note:: File sharing between virtual machines and host
+.. .. note:: File sharing between virtual machines and host

- Virtual machines can access to the directory of the lab they belong to.
-This repertory is mounted in their filesystem at the path  `/hostlab`.

 ..
 In the netkit lab (:download:`exercises/netkit/netkit_lab_2hosts_1rtr_ipv4.tar.tar.gz`, you can find a simple python_ client/server application that establishes TCP connections.
 Feel free to re-use this code to perform your analysis.

 .. note:: netkit tools

  As the virtual machines run Linux, standard networking tools such as ping_, tcpdump_, netstat_ etc. are available.

+ Another useful hint is that is it possible to share files between the Netkit_ virtual machines and the local host.
+Virtual machines can access to the directory of the lab they belong to.
+This directory is mounted in their filesystem at the path  `/hostlab`.

 ..
 Note that capturing network traces can be facilitated by using the `uml_dump` extension available at http://kartoch.msi.unilim.fr/blog/?p=19 .
 This extension is already installed in the Netkit installation on the student lab.
 In order to capture the traffic exchanged on a given 'virtual LAN', you simply need to issue the command `vdump <LAN name>` on the host.
 If you want to pipe the trace to wireshark, you can use `vdump A | wireshark -i - -k`